AzlinRusnan/Portfolio/README.md

 # Azlin Rusnan Portfolio
-A portfolio showcasing my projects and expertise in data analysis, machine learning, and data visualization.
+This portfolio showcasing my projects and expertise in data analysis, machine learning, and data visualization.

 ## Achievements
 - Recognized for academic excellence with a Master’s Degree (CGPA 3.70) and a Dean’s List Award (GPA 4.0).